Endowed & Major Gifts

 The Millerchip Family Fund

-Established in 2013 by the Millerchip Family, this fund supports financial assistance to a student from an economically disadvantaged background with outstanding character and all-round ability.
+Established in 2013 by the Millerchip Family, this fund supports financial access to a student from an economically disadvantaged background with outstanding character and all-round ability.

 Charles Moritz '54 Fund